mavinii/E-Commerce-Shopping/README.md

 ## Database
 - Microsoft SQL Server
-- update-database maybe it's necessary
+- the command `update-database` will be necessary for updating the database